- System requirements

 When you select a team, Xcode creates and downloads a Development Certificate, registers your device with your account, and creates and downloads a provisioning profile (if needed).

-To start your first iOS development project, you may need to sign into Xcode with your Apple ID.
+To start your first iOS development project, you might need to sign into Xcode with your Apple ID.
 Development and testing is supported for any Apple ID.
 Enrolling in the Apple Developer Program is required to distribute your app to the App Store.
 For details about membership types, see Choosing a Membership.

 The first time you use an attached physical device for iOS development, you will need to trust both your Mac and the Development Certificate on that device.
 Select

 Trustin the dialog prompt when first connecting the iOS device to your Mac.

 Then, go to the Settings app on the iOS device, select General > Device Management and trust your Certificate.

 If automatic signing fails in Xcode, verify that the project’s General > Identity > Bundle Identifier value is unique.

 - Open the default Xcode workspace in your project by running

 - Download and install Android Studio.